SudhakarYogaraj/code_paper_spectral/README.md

-# Paper on the solution of multiscale SDEs/SPDEs
-This repository contains the codes of the
+This repository contains the code used for the numerical experiments presented in our [paper](https://github.com/uvaes/paper).

-# Structure of the repository

-## Work in progress
+Our implementation uses the C++ linear algebra library [Armadillo](http://arma.sourceforge.net/), which is packaged for most of the popular linux distributions.